 Best for City Dwellers: Grown Alchemist Anti-Pollution Primer

 This is a team Byrdie favorite, even nabbing a Byrdie Eco Award this year.
 The gel is silicone-free, so rather than feeling super grippy or tacky, it instead melts when applied onto the skin, delivering a refreshing, cooling sensation.
-More importantly, it's packed with peptides and Indian ginseng root extract to shield skin from damaging blue light and pollution, hence why it’s a must for urbanites.
-It also contains a prebiotic peptide, which enhances your skin's microbiota (aka, all the inhabitants of your skin's microbiome) while helping to improve its barrier function, boost hydration, and keep it protected.
+More importantly, it's packed with peptides and Indian ginseng root extract meant to shield skin from damaging blue light and pollution, hence why it’s a must for urbanites.
+It also contains a prebiotic peptide meant to enhance your skin's microbiota (aka, all the inhabitants of your skin's microbiome) while helping to improve its barrier function, boost hydration, and keep it protected.